govau/service-manual/content/service-design-delivery-process/beta-stage/releasing.md

 Once you have built the minimum viable product you will release it to test with real users, first as a private beta and then a public beta, alongside the current service.

+Your research should look at the most appropriate way to host the new public beta service.
+This might be a new subdomain, sub-directory or a domain name.

-Your research may prove the need for a new gov.au domain name or subdomain.
-Apply through the [gov.au domain name administration system](https://www.domainname.gov.au/).
+You will need to apply for a new domain name through the [gov.au domain name administration system](https://www.domainname.gov.au/).

 ### [2]Private beta